 The Tax Regulations provide that except with respect to Indirect Rollovers and Direct Rollovers, no Account Owner may have more than one ABLE account in existence at the same time (the "One Account Rule").
 If more than one ABLE account is opened by an Account Owner in violation of the One Account Rule, only the earliest-opened account will be treated as a qualified ABLE account under Section 529A.
-For example, monies contributed to a second or subsequent account will be considered when determining eligibility under federal means-tested programs, such as SSI, and will not be afforded the favorable tax treatment available to ABLE accounts.
-However, an additional account will still be treated as a qualified ABLE account if (i) the additional account was established for the purpose of receiving an Indirect Rollover or Direct Rollover from the same Account Owner and the preexisting account is closed within 60 days of the Indirect Rollover withdrawal, or upon completion of the Direct Rollover; or (ii) all of the contributions to the additional account are returned in accordance with the rules that apply to returns of Excess Contributions; or (iii) all amounts in the additional account are transferred to the Account Owner's preexisting ABLE account and any excess contributions are returned in accordance with the rules that apply to returns of Excess Contributions.
+For example, monies contributed to a second or subsequent account will be considered when determining eligibility under federal means-tested programs, such as SSI, and will not be afforded the favorable tax treatment available to ABLE account was established for the purpose of receiving an Indirect Rollover or Direct Rollover from the same Account Owner and the preexisting account is closed within 60 days of the Indirect Rollover withdrawal, or upon completion of the Direct Rollover; or (ii) all of the contributions to the additional account are returned in account are transferred to the Account Owner's preexisting ABLE account and any excess contributions are returned in accordance with the rules that apply to returns of Excess Contributions.

-7. The following replaces in its entirety the heading titled Choosing Investment Options and the text thereunder contained in the OWNING, OPENING, AND MANAGING THE ACCOUNT section on page 24 of the Plan Disclosure Statement:
+The following replaces in its entirety the heading titled Choosing Investment Options and the text thereunder contained in the OWNING, OPENING, AND MANAGING THE ACCOUNT section on page 24 of the Plan Disclosure Statement: